mohamed2023/covid-19-diagnosis/README.md

 # covid-19-diagnosis
-gradeuation project for csi 4th year student
+graduation project for csi 4th year student
+this's not responsive yet and we use it now for testing.